 It is of critical importance to understand the performance of Corby's brands at the retail level in Canada.
 Analysis of performance at the retail level provides insight with regards to consumers' current purchase patterns and trends.
 Retail sales volume and value data, as provided by the ACD, is set out in the following table and is discussed throughout this MD&A.

-It should be noted that the retail information presented does not include international retail sales of Corby-owned brands.
+It should be noted that the retail information presented does not include international retail sales of Corby-owned brands and on-site winery sales.